 Mallory Catlett is a creator/director of performance across disciplines; from opera and music theater to plays and installation art.
 From 2009-11 Catlett was a resident artist at Mabou Mines working on This Was The End, a remix of Chehkov's Uncle Vanya that won a special citation OBIE, and the design garnered a Bessie and a Henry Hewes Award.
 Catlett's work has premiered/performed in New York at EMPAC, 3LD, HERE, the Ontological-Hysteric Theater, PS122, Abrons Arts Center, The Chocolate Factory, The Collapsable Hole and the Ohio Theatre, has been featured at the Ice Factory, CultureMart, COIL, Prototype and BAM's Next Wave Festival and toured internationally to Canada, Ireland, UK, France, the Netherlands and Australia.
 She is an associate artist at CultureHub, a member of the Collapsable Hole, an artist-run development and performance venue at the Westbeth Arts Center.
-She has written about her work in Theater (2013), Performance Research (2019), PAJ (2020) and is currently working on her first book with Aaron Landsman called The City We Make Together: City Council Meeting's Theater of Participation for Iowa University Press.
+She has written about her work in Theater (2013), Performance Research (2019), PAJ (2020) and is currently working on her first book with Aaron Landsman called No One Is Qualified: City Council Meeting's Theater of Participation for Iowa University Press.
 She is the recipient of the Foundation for the Contemporary Arts 2015 Grants to Artists Award and a 2016 Creative Capital Grantee.
-She is the Artistic Director of Restless Productions NYC, an Associate Artist at CultureHub and Co-Artistic Director at Mabou MInes.

 Keith Skretch (video) is a versatile media artist who explores collisions of image and space through installation, performance, and animation.
 As a theatrical video designer his work has been seen on dozens of stages across the US and abroad.
 He shared Bessie and Henry Hewes design awards for his work on Mallory Catlett's Obie-winning This Was The End, and has also received an Ovation Award and been a finalist for Center Theatre Group's Sherwood Award.
 Outside the theater, Skretch may be best recognized for his stop motion wood cut animation, Waves of Grain, which went viral in 2014 and has received nearly 800,000 views to date.
-He has also partnered with a diverse array of artists to develop one-of-a-kind films and installation works-including visual artist Kenyatta Hinkle, feminist performance artist Christen Clifford, electric guitar whiz Sarah Lipstate, WNYC's Radiolab team, and Pulitzer-winning composer Ellen Reid.
+He has also partnered with a diverse array of artists to develop one-of-a-kind films and installation works-including visual artist Kenyatta Hinkle, feminist performance artist Christen Clifford, electric guitar whiz Sarah Lipstate, WNYC's Radiolab team, and Pulitzerwinning composer Ellen Reid.
 His own installations have been exhibited in NY, LA, San Diego, and Warsaw.
 He holds a BA from the University of Chicago and an MFA from CalArts.